Dogerbadger/Monke/README.md

 # Monke
 Monke
-Has not been updated since 01/07/23
-Is uploaded to show my work to others
+Has not been updated since 01/07/23.
+Uploaded to show my work to others

 This has not been tested on any other computers.
 It uses PYAutoGUI and pixels.
 Incorrect screen sixe, and it will not work